-This classification includes both depreciation of the institution's plant, property, and equipment, depletion, and amortization of assets acquired by capital lease.
+This classification includes both depreciation of the institution's plant, property, and equipment, depletion, and amortization of assets acquired

 3i.
 Interest

 This classification includes interest expense on capital debt, the portion of payments on capital leases that is classified as interest expense, and interest expense on other borrowings, such as those for working capital or student loans.